 You may have seen the 3 steps of “the TDD waltz”: Fail, Pass, Refactor.
 There are many ways to do it wrong!
 Two common mistakes are:

 Test code isn’t the forgotten cousin of production code.
-In fact, Uncle Bob says that good tests are more valuable than production code.
+In fact, Robert Martin says that good tests are more valuable than production code.
 If you have a rich suite of tests, you can derive production code that satisfies them.
 But going the other way — deriving test code from production code — is much harder.

 Like any code, tests can rot if neglected.
 Treat test code with the same respect you give to production code.
 If you refactor production code, why wouldn’t you refactor tests?

 (You do refactor production code, don’t you?
 And I don’t mean “changing things” or “rewriting”.
 I mean real refactoring, by the book.)

 As with any code, readability is vital.
 Why?
 Because code isn’t just for computers; it’s for people.
 Think of the next person who will have to read your tests. (…That person may be you!
 In which case, you’re doing your future self a favor.)

 A big part of readability is hiding details in methods with well-chosen names.
 Good names express what something does, or why.
 The details of how are there in the method, but only if you need to see them.